kishan9999/video-processing-using-deep-learning/README.md

 Model weights are available [(idod.weights.h5)](https://github.com/kishan9999/video-processing-using-deep-learning/blob/main/weights/idod.weights.h5).

-Complete training details can be found in the Jupyter Notebook [training cnn model for indoor outdoor scenes.ipynb](https://github.com/kishan9999/video-processing-using-deep-learning/edit/main/training%20cnn%20model%20for%20indoor%20outdoor%20scenes.ipynb)
+Complete training details can be found in the Jupyter Notebook [training classification model.ipynb](https://github.com/kishan9999/video-processing-using-deep-learning/blob/main/training%20cnn%20model%20for%20indoor%20outdoor%20scenes.ipynb)

 ## How to Use
 To use this repository, follow these steps: